Unit Test Generation

 5

-The intent of this skeleton is to get you up and running quickly with the integration test.
-Then you can use the results of the integration test to help you generate further unit tests that test the logic in your action.
+The intent of this skeleton is to get you up and running quickly with the unit test.
+Then you can use the results of the unit test to help you generate further unit tests that test the logic in your action.

 Action Integration Test: The action integration test looks like this: